Best Rainy Day Board Games

 Playing time: 60-120 minutes

-London is frequently gray and rainy – so it shouldn’t be hard to jump into this theme!
+London is frequently gray and rainy, so jumping into this theme shouldn’t be hard!
 Grab an umbrella and wander down the Victorian-era alleyways as you collect clues and solve crimes.

 Your team of detectives must work together under the guidance of Sherlock Holmes.
 You have everything you need to crack the case.
 Piece together evidence and disprove theories to find the culprit.